landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 `module rules named 'RD'`, it should be the prime suspect.
 The fix is to delete every Rider plugin from your project and/or engine.

+It's similar to the VS IDE support for Unreal Engine plugin in this respect.

 # Project structure

 When you create a new Unreal project, you're given a set of options, notably